MBSI-Inc/BCI-P300-speller/README.md

 `conda activate BCI` or `conda activate BCI-pygame`

-Run with recording data from Mentalab Explore device
+Add `--mock` flag if you don't have access to Mentalab Explore device.

+Run with option to record data, train the model then live spelling:

-`python game_with_eeg.py -n [device_name] -o [output_filename] -m [model_filename]`
+`python game_with_eeg.py -n [device name] -o [data output file] --mode full --train_seq [sequence of numbers used in training]`

-Example: `python game_with_eeg.py -n Explore_842F -o data/lam8hz/lam8hz -m model.joblib`
+Example: `python game_with_eeg.py -n Explore_842F -o data/lam16hz/lam16hz --mode full --train_seq 135792468`

-If you don't have access to the device or just want to make change to pygame code:

-`python game_with_eeg.py --mock` or `python game_with_eeg_pygame_only.py --mock`

-To train model with data collected from Mentalab Explore device

-`python train_model.py`

 ## FAQ

-- Unpickle model has different version -> delete the old model and train a new one.
+- Unpickle model has different version error -> delete the old model and train a new one.